kjaymiller/kjaymiller.com/content/using bat-termshot-and-vhs.md

 ---
+date: 2023-11-17 02:29:21+00:00
+description: 'Here''s a subtle description to encourage the reader to read the blog
+  post:

+  "Want to make your code snippets shine in your blog posts?
+Learn how I''m using four game-changing tools - bat, termshot, vhs, and more - to create visually stunning and engaging code examples that will take your writing to the next level.'
+summary: Here are some of the tools I'm using to create code snippets for my blog posts
 title: Using bat, termshot, and vhs to create snippets of code for blog posts
-date: 2023-11-17T02:29:21Z
-summary: "Here are some of the tools I'm using to create code snippets for my blog posts"
 ---

 When I'm sharing my code in a blog post, I have a few tools to get the job done.